What is the Taxpayer?

 - They may be exempted from payment of tax due to the nation having double taxation avoidance agreements with the other nation in which they are earning or situated.

 - Maybe the income earned by them in the previous year is not taxable as per tax laws, which is usually referred to as an exempt income.

 - The taxpayers may even violate the law by not paying taxes, which can be termed as tax evasion.
-Tax evasion is entirely different from tax avoidance (which involves the use of legal methods to lower the amount of tax payable to the government) and tax management (involves following correct procedures for ensuring timely payment of tax).
+Tax evasion is entirely different from tax avoidance (which involves the use of legal methods to lower the amount of tax payable to the government) and tax management (which involves following correct procedures for ensuring timely payment of tax).

 - Based on the information provided in this article, we can conclude that almost all individuals and corporations are directly or indirectly involved in the payment of tax and termed as taxpayers in the economy due to the nature of a collection of tax by the government.

 - Also, the classification of the types of taxpayers discussed in this article is only a summary.
 However, in reality, the classification is further divided depending upon the tax laws varying across nations such as in India, an individual’s residential status is divided further into Resident and Ordinary Resident, Resident but not Ordinary Resident for determining the tax payable by them.

 - And also in a few tax haven countries tax is either collected only from the corporation or only from individuals depending on their revenue structures and its regulations such as Dubai where individuals are not liable to pay tax on the salary that they earn in the previous year whereas only companies engaged in banking and oil industries are required to pay tax.